MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-ml-component-install-without-internet-access.md

 In-database analytics consist of database engine instance, plus additional components for R and Python integration, depending on the version of SQL Server.

 + Beginning with SQL Server 2022, runtimes for R, Python, and Java, are no longer installed with SQL Setup.
 Instead, install your desired R and/or Python custom runtime(s) and packages.
+The offline installation process is therefore similar to the online process.
 For more information, see [Install SQL Server 2022 Machine Learning Services on Windows](sql-machine-learning-services-windows-install-sql-2022.md) or [Install SQL Server 2022 Machine Learning Services on Linux](../../linux/sql-server-linux-setup-machine-learning-sql-2022.md).
 + SQL Server 2019 includes R, Python, and Java.
 + SQL Server 2017 includes R and Python.
 + SQL Server 2016 is R-only.